 How to set up your Macrame Workstation

-Most beginners get creative and use duct-tape or other inventive constructions to hang their work from.
-If you prefer a bit more stability and comfort, there are some cheap options avaialble to create a better workstation.
+Most beginners get creative and use duct tape or other inventive constructions to hang their work from.
+If you prefer a bit more stability and comfort, there are some cheap options available to create a better workstation.